Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 The FTC does have regulations that state that the label (and promotional materials) cannot be false or misleading.
 So even if the soap doesn’t technically require that cosmetic ingredient declaration regulations be followed, you still can’t present information in a false or misleading way.
 Consumers have come to expect certain information in a certain format on products.
 They don’t understand the that there could be a difference between the label requirements for soap and for cosmetics.

-If you say “Ingredients: ____ ” so the consumer thinks it’s a standard ingredient list and everything is in descending order of predominance, but you re-order the list so your 1% of shea butter is a the top of the list making it look like it’s mostly shea butter… that would be false or misleading.
+If you say “Ingredients: ____ ” so the consumer thinks it is a standard ingredient list and everything is in descending order of predominance, but you re-order the list so your 1% of shea butter is a the top of the list, making it look like it’s mostly shea butter, that would be false or misleading.

 Best Practice

-While you are not required to put an ingredient declaration on your soap, best practice would suggest that it’s a good idea, for several reasons:
+While you are not required to put an ingredient declaration on your soap, best practice would suggest that it’s still a very good idea, for several reasons:

 • Savvy shoppers are familiar with ingredients (or at least think they are) and look to the ingredients declaration to help determine the quality of the product.